 Springfield Housing Information

-The Abraham Lincoln Presidential Library and Museum (ALPLM) intern program is administered through the ALPLM Division of Education.
+The Abraham Lincoln Presidential Library and Museum (ALPLM) intern program is administered through the ALPLM The Abraham Lincoln Presidential Library and Museum (ALPLM) intern program is administered through the ALPLM Department of Education.
 Intern positions are available within a variety of departments in both the Library and Museum as listed below:

 Center for Digital Initiatives